 A sentence in the article caught my eye both because of its bad grammar and because it’s such a shining example of bad policy:

-“China is telling their (sic) banks to invest in [solar energy industries].”
+“China is telling their [sic] banks to support [solar energy industries] with strong loans…”

 Second: The Airbus project benefited by the Concord experience, an extraordinarily costly apprenticeship and a rank economic failure from its first to its last day.